-I’m concerned that if traditional publishers move towards a model that depends on instant-gratification and short-term popular opinion, we’ll see a drop in the number of long-tail works.
+I’m concerned that if traditional publishers move towards a model that depends on instant gratification and short-term popular opinion, we’ll see a drop in the number of long-tail works.
 Those books or recordings that were underappreciated in the artist’s lifetime, but echo resoundingly through history.
-Would Moby Dick have made through the funding campaign if Melville only signed up 3,215 domestic funders (and 500 plucky Brit funders)?
+Would Moby Dick have made it through the funding campaign if Melville only signed up 3,215 domestic funders (and 500 plucky Brit funders)?

 Of course, the counter-argument is that there are lists of phenomenal books that were rejected by publishers and later became recognised masterpieces, so relying solely on the publisher model is equally problematic.